Diogenes of Apollonia

 Diogenes of Apollonia (/daɪˈɒdʒɪniːz/ dy-OJ-in-eez; Διογένης ὁ Ἀπολλωνιάτης; fl.
 5th century BC) was an ancient Greek philosopher, and was a native of the Milesian colony Apollonia in Thrace.
 He lived for some time in Athens.
 He believed air to be the one source of all being from which all other substances were derived, and, as a primal force, to be both divine and intelligent.
 He also wrote a description of the organization of blood vessels in the human body.
 His ideas were parodied by the dramatist Aristophanes, and may have influenced the Orphic philosophical commentary preserved in the Derveni papyrus.
 His philosophical work has not survived in a complete form, and his doctrines are known chiefly from lengthy quotations of his work by Simplicius, as well as a few summaries in the works of Aristotle, Theophrastus, and Aetius.

 Life

 Diogenes was a native of the Milesian colony Apollonia Pontica in Thrace, present-day Sozopol on the Black Sea.
 His father's name was Apollothemis.
-Nothing is known of the events in his life, except that he lived some time in Athens.
-Diogenes Laërtius states that "great jealousy nearly put his life in danger in Athens," but there may be confusion with Anaxagoras who is mentioned in the same passage.
+Nothing is known of the events in his life, except that he lived for some time in Athens.
+Diogenes Laërtius states that his unpopularity, or "intense jealousy", put his life in danger in Athens, but there may be confusion with Anaxagoras who is mentioned in the same passage.
 Like all the physiologoi (natural philosophers), he wrote in the Ionic dialect.